-I believe that running a company means pursuing dreams and ambitions that contribute to the prosperity of humanity and society, and to achieve this, we must continually improve our technology and management based on the concept of Quality Supremacy.
+I believe that running a company means pursuing dreams and ambitions that contribute to the prosperity of this, we must continually improve our technology and management based on the concept of Quality Supremacy.

 This is the key to corporate growth.